abacusai/DeepAgent/README.md

 ---

-> “DeepAgent Desktop’s 48.75% on TerminalBench is not just a number—it’s a signal that the agentic coding landscape is changing fast.
+> “Abacus AI Desktop’s 62.3% on TerminalBench is not just a number—it’s a signal that the agentic coding landscape is changing fast.
 Beating Claude Code and Codex CLI is a huge achievement for any new product.”

-## 💡 Why DeepAgent Desktop?
+## 💡 Why AbacusAI Desktop?

-- **Multi-Model Orchestration:** DeepAgent Desktop intelligently switches between multiple SOTA models to maximize accuracy and speed.
+- **Multi-Model Orchestration:** Abacus AI Desktop intelligently switches between multiple SOTA models to maximize accuracy and speed.
 - **Agentic Reasoning:** Goes beyond code completion—plans, executes, and verifies complex tasks like a real developer.
 - **Beginner-Friendly:** Intuitive UI, step-by-step explanations, and helpful guidance for all skill levels.
 - **Seamless Terminal Integration:** Works in your terminal, with full support for all major shells and platforms.